Dmytronius/Jinja2-Tutorial/index.md

 Non-boolean values are considered true (also known as truthy), or false (also known as falsy) based on their value.
 Basically, all empty values are considered false, and all other values are considered true.

-Here is the list of most important values that are falsy in a boolean context:
+Here is the list of the most important values that are falsy in a boolean context:

 *   `undefined`
 *   `none`